John Ssebuwufu: Work experience

 On returning to Uganda in 1979, Ssebuwufu was appointed as lecturer in the Department of Chemistry at Makerere University.
 He continued in that position until 1985, when he was promoted to senior lecturer.
 In 1987, he became the head of the Chemistry Department at the university.

 In 1990, he was elevated to the rank of professor and was appointed principal of the Institute of Teacher Education; now part of Kyambogo University.
 He served in that capacity until 1993 when he was appointed vice chancellor of Makerere University, Uganda's oldest and largest public university.
 He served as vice chancellor until the expiration of his tenure in 2004.
 In February 2014, the President of Uganda appointed him chancellor of Kyambogo University.

 Other responsibilities

-In addition to his responsibilities at Kyambogo University, Ssebuwufu is the current Vice Chancellor of the University of Kisubi (UniK) which was formerly known as 'Kisubi Brothers University College (KBUC), a constituent college of Uganda Martyrs Universityto which he had also served as the Principal.
+In addition to his responsibilities at Kyambogo University, Ssebuwufu is the current Vice Chancellor of the University of Kisubi (UniK) which was formerly known as Kisubi Brothers University College (KBUC), a constituent college of Uganda Martyrs University to which he had also served as the Principal.
 In 2013, he was appointed as the chairperson of the UbuntuNet Alliance, the regional research and education network for Eastern and Southern Africa.
 In the past, he has served as the director of research programs at the Association of African Universities (AAU) in Ghana.

 Ssebuwufu is a member of the World Bank Millennium Science Initiative and is one of the technical experts for Uganda.
 He serves as the chairman of the board of directors for following Ugandan companies and businesses: